Alexander-T-Moss/Small-Area-Flow-Comp/README.md

 From preliminary testing, I have noticed some improvements in my small area solid infill, but this is a sample size of 1, me, so like all good scientific hypothesis testing, I need more samples to confirm whether or not this script actually works as expected!

-For more testing specific info, there is another readme [here](/TestingAssets), this one was starting to get a bit too long...
+For more testing-specific info, there is another readme [here](/TestingAssets), this one was starting to get a bit too long...